Ambigram: Semantics

 As described by Douglas Hofstadter, ambigrams are visual puns having two or more (clear) interpretations as written words.

 Multilingual ambigrams can be read one way in a language, and another way in a different language or alphabet.

 Multi-lingual ambigrams can occur in all of the various types of ambigrams, with multi-lingual perceptual shift ambigrams being particularly striking.

 Like certain anagrams with providential meanings such as "Listen / Silent" or "The eyes / They see", ambigrams also sometimes take on a timely sense, for example "up" becomes the abbreviation "dn", very naturally by rotation of 180°.

 But on the other hand, it happens that the luck of the letters makes things bad.
 This is the case with the weird anagram "Santa / Satan", as it is with a rotational ambigram that has gone viral because of the paradoxical and unintentional message it expresses.
-Spotted in 2015 on a metal medal marketed without bad intention, the text "hope" displays upside down with a fairly obvious reading "Adolf", first name of the Nazi leader situated at the antipodes of optimism.
+Spotted in 2015 on a metal medal marketed without bad intention, the text "hope" displays upside down with a fairly obvious reading "Adolf".
 This coincidence photographed by an Internet user was relayed by several media and constitutes an ambiguous image.